GBProductions/volunteer-tracker/README.md

 ## Description

-_project Tracker allows non-profit employees to track what project they are currently assigned to._
+_Project Tracker allows non-profit employees to track what project they are currently assigned to._

 ## Setup/Installation Requirements